chicio/ID3TagEditor/README.md

 **Framework**

 ID3TagEditor is also available as a framework.
-You can follow the standard procedure to install a custom cocoa touch framework
+You can follow the standard procedure to install a custom Cocoa Touch framework.
-(simply drag the ID3TagEditor.xcodeproj inside your project and add it to the Embedded Binaries/Linked Frameworks and Libraries section of your project.
+Drag the ID3TagEditor.xcodeproj inside your project and add it to the Embedded Binaries/Linked Frameworks and Libraries section of your project.
 See the demo project for a complete example of the setup of the framework.

 **CocoaPods**